ItsCryptic/ChatItem/README.md

 # Item doesn't show up well in chat

-You can do `/chatitem admin` then select a different item.
+You can do `/chatitem admin` then select one of the other paper items in the menu.
 It will change how the plugin tries to display items in chat.

 **If you still have an issue, please do**:
 1) Do `/chatitem admin` then select on "Debug" item at top right